customerio/ember-provide-consume-context/README.md

 - [`ember-context`](https://github.com/alexlafroscia/ember-context): Another
   Ember addon that also implements a similar Context API.
-However, that addon's implementation relies has providers racing on a provider key, while our addon uses the actual Ember component tree
+However, that addon's implementation relies has providers racing on a provider key, while our addon uses the Ember component tree

 ## Contributing